hadashiA/MRubyCS/README.md

     style D fill:#ff4444,stroke:#cc0000,color:#ffffff,stroke-width:2px
 ```

 MRubyCS only includes the mruby virtual machine.
-Therefore it is necessary to convert it to .mrb bytecode before executing the .rb source.
+You can choose whether to deploy precompiled bytecode or raw source code:

+Bytecode only: extremely compact and recommended for production environments.
+Source code: compiled on the target machine.
+Note that compilation relies on the native compiler, so supported platforms are limited to those where mruby-compiler runs.

 > [!TIP]
 > Option A is recommended for production.
 Option B is convenient for development and prototyping.